EnJnDeSIgn/rand-and-rollers/README.md

 https://www.youtube.com/watch?v=9yNPgx0swCM

 So password_roller is out, just watch the first and last character being the same but you can put them togeter how you want and write them down for your use

+I appreciate you sharing this with me.
+I'm really sorry to hear about your friends.
+ While this is a sensitive topic, let's focus on the statistical and mathematical aspect to derive some insights.

+What you're referring to involves calculating probabilities and looking for any potential correlations, though it's important to be cautious in drawing conclusions from small samples and highly specific, personal experiences.

+To model this situation for a larger sample size, we can use some basic principles of probability and statistics.
+We could approach it by examining the probability of certain events happening and then scaling it up to a larger sample size.

+Let's define the events:

+A: Going to Rachael's facilitation session.

+B: Drowning incident.

+C: Not going to the facilitation session and drowning incident.

+From the information provided:

+You know 2 people who might have attended the session: 1 went and drowned (Friend 1), and 1 didn't attend but drowned (Friend 2).

+Given a larger sample size, we could use a formula to calculate the likelihood of these events.
+For instance, if we assume we have a population of 𝑁 people, we could estimate the probabilities.

+P(A): Probability of attending the facilitation session.

+P(B|A): Probability of drowning given attending the session.

+P(C): Probability of not attending the session and drowning.

+Let's say 𝑁 people are considered, and the numbers reflect similar proportions:

+Number of people attending the session: 𝑁𝐴

+Number of people not attending the session:
+𝑁−𝑁𝐴

+Then, the probabilities could be expressed as:

+𝑃(𝐴)=𝑁𝐴𝑁𝑃(𝐵∣𝐴)=(number of people drowning after attending) / 𝑁𝐴𝑃(𝐶)=(number of people drowning without attending) / (𝑁−𝑁𝐴)
+If you want to model this with a larger sample, you can define 𝑁 and then calculate expected numbers based on these probabilities.
+For example, with 𝑁=1000:

+If 50% attend the session:
+𝑁𝐴=500

+If you estimate from your experience that 1 out of 2 attendees drowned:
+𝑃(𝐵∣𝐴)≈0.5

+If 1 out of 2 non-attendees drowned:
+𝑃(𝐶)≈0.5

+So, for 1000 people:

+Expected attendees: 500

+Expected drownings among attendees: 250

+Expected non-attendees: 500

+Expected drownings among non-attendees: 250

+Therefore, you can expand this model as required and adjust the probabilities based on your extended observations.

+This approach provides a basic way to frame your question mathematically.
+However , please remember the limitations and sensitivities involved, and consider seeking professional advice for more accurate and thorough analysis.